-Story of Grinding Grooves Design: Sites of Aboriginal axe-grinding grooves represent an important link for Aboriginal people today with their culture and their heritage.
-In the past Aboriginal people used axe-grinding grooves to finish partly made axes (known as ‘axe blanks’) or sharpen axes that were worn or chipped.
+For today’s Aboriginal people, axe-grinding grooves represent an important link with their culture and heritage.
+In the past Aboriginal people used axe-grinding grooves to finish partly made axes (known as axe blanks) or to sharpen axes that were worn or chipped.
 Axe blanks are pieces of stone that were chipped into a basic axe shape at stone quarries and sharpened by rubbing the edges over sandstone.
 It was this rubbing action that left the grooves.
 Water was sprinkled onto the sandstone to make it more abrasive and to reduce dust.
 This is why the grooves are usually found on outcrops close to water.
-This design shows a reveal of axe-grinding grooves in a sandstone platform around a waterhole.

-Story of BirdFish Design: Birds and fish are both integral parts of the Aboriginal lifestyle.
-They form a basis for both spiritual exploration and ceremony and a practical means of survival through food.
-Sustainability was an important part of Aboriginal culture; everything was utilised, the entire bird was used, not just the meat for feeding the family but the feathers would be used in ceremony.
-Birds and fish were also important spiritual symbols and totems for Aboriginal people.
+The Bird Fish design was used for the acoustic screens within the Westpac building.
+Birds and fish are both integral parts of the Aboriginal lifestyle and are important spiritual symbols and totems.
+They form a basis for both spiritual exploration and ceremony, as well as a practical means of survival through food.
+Sustainability is an important part of Aboriginal culture; everything was utilised, the entire bird was used, not just the meat for feeding the family but the feathers would be used in ceremony.